 Seeking to recognize more volunteers, in 2016 the number of awards given were increased from five to eleven.
 At least one community volunteer in each of counties of the New River Valley and the City of Radford will be honored.
 Two awards will be presented in both the high school and college categories.

 Only individual nominations are permitted (no couple or group nominations).
 Nominations are accepted ONLY online.
-Nominations for the 2017 awards are now being accepted; the deadline is Friday, March 3.
+Thank you to everyone who submitted a nomination for the 2017 award ceremony!

 NRV Leading Lights Award Selection Criteria